Countly/countly-sdk-documentation/windows/current.md

 <p>
   This document explains how to install Countly SDK for Windows desktop applications.
+It applies to version 20.11.0.
 </p>
 <div class="callout callout--info">
   <p class="callout__title">